Zyst/zyst.io/_posts/2016-05-4-how-to-setup-a-react-project-hacking-with-react-style.markdown

 permalink: /how-to-setup-a-react-project-hacking-with-react-style
 ---

-**Note**: As of 2017 this process _might_ be outdated, it will likely still work but regardless.
+**Note**: As of 2017 this process is super outdated, it will likely still work but regardless.
 I would strongly recommend using [Create React App](https://github.com/facebookincubator/create-react-app) instead.

 This guide will guide you on how to setup a project with the [http://www.hackingwithreact.com/](http://www.hackingwithreact.com/) style.
 If you are interested in a highly interactive learning approach to React I would highly recommend it.